Lawyer for IRS Appeals in Utah

 An Appeals Officer has flexibility to determine whether to accept a taxpayer’s settlement offer.
 The officer may examine and resolve each issue individually by weighing the merits of the taxpayer’s position against the hazards of litigation.
 Or the officer may be able to reach an overall settlement based on concessions by both parties.
 The Utah tax appeal lawyers at Pearson Butler are skilled and experienced in this negotiation process and work tirelessly in their preparations to secure the best possible outcome for taxpayers.

-Contact the tax attorneys of Pearson Butler today for a free consultation online or by calling (800) 265-2314.
+Contact the tax attorneys of Pearson Butler today for a consultation online or by calling (800) 265-2314.
 Pearson Butler serves all of Utah.